Plantago elongata Pursh

 Conservation / Management

-Habitat loss may be the greatest threat to P. elongata in Minnesota, however, the habitats it occupies are not prime targets for agriculture.
+Habitat loss may be the greatest threat to P. elongata in Minnesota, though the habitats it occupies are not prime targets for agriculture.
 While much of this habitat has escaped farming and development, broadleaf herbicide application for weed control in pastures is a concern.
-Cattle can trample the delicate vegetation and provide opportunities for aggressive, non-native species to invade.
+Cattle can trample the delicate vegetation and provide opportunities for aggressive non-native species to invade.
 Mining of outcrops is also a major threat.
 Continued efforts at acquisition and protection of prairie remnants are essential.
 Additional surveys on suitable rock outcrops in southwestern Minnesota are also needed.